Ulvounth/Ulvounth/README.md

 # Hello world!
-I am Andreas, presently pursuing a Front-end Development program at Noroff
+I am Andreas, presently pursuing a Back-end Development program at Noroff

 ## About me
 35 year old guy from Norway.
 I just wrapped up my Front-End Development studies at Noroff and now I’m jumping into Back-End Development.
 I’m a bit of a tech geek—I’m always playing around with new gadgets and software.
 I’m also a gamer at heart and love spending time in virtual worlds.